Tucker Carlson ousted at Fox News following network's $787 million settlement

 Carlson featured in Dominion Voting Systems' lawsuit.
 Yet he is also the focus of a lawsuit from his former senior booking producer, Abby Grossberg, who filed two separate suits.

-In one of the suits, Grossberg accused Carlson and Fox of sexism and harassment, alleging that his show's workplace was replete with examples of misogyny.
+In a lawsuit filed in the Southern District of New York, Grossberg accused Carlson and Fox of sexism and harassment, alleging that his show's workplace was replete with examples of misogyny.
 Her lawsuit claims, among other things, that mocked-up photographic images depicted then-U.S. House Speaker Nancy Pelosi "in a bathing suit revealing her cleavage" and that staffers were polled — on two separate occasions — on which of two female candidates for Michigan governor they would rather have sex with.

+"Tucker Carlson's departure from Fox News is, in part, an admission of the systemic lying, bullying, and conspiracy-mongering claimed by our client," said Tanvir Rahman, one of Grossberg's lawyers, in a statement Monday afternoon.
+"Mr. Carlson and his subordinates remain individual defendants in the S.D.N.Y. case and we look forward to taking their depositions under oath in the very near term."

-Grossberg's other lawsuit focuses on the actions of Fox's legal team.
+Grossberg's other lawsuit, filed in Delaware, focuses on the actions of Fox's legal team.
 She says the attorneys pressured her to lie in her sworn statements for the defamation case about what she witnessed at the network.

 Fox vigorously denied the accusations against its lawyers.
 It fired Grossberg after she filed her suits, alleging that she disclosed privileged information amid the defamation litigation that she was not legally entitled to make public.